jodeleeuw/Statistical-Learning-Models/README.md

 This is an implementation of MDLChunker for parsing streams where the boundaries between utterances is unknown.
 It also features a fixed memory capacity.

+## Experiments

+This folder contains various tests of these models.